 1981 “I Have a Dream” Scholarships

 When the high-school graduation date of the P.S.
 121 “Dreamers” drew near, Lang’s promise attracted wide public attention.
-He had hired a coordinator to support the children he addressed, and more than 80 percent eventually earned diplomas, with 32 children pursuing higher education, and almost all acquiring fulfilling jobs.
+He had launched efforts to support the children he addressed, and more than 80 percent eventually earned diplomas, with 32 children pursuing higher education, and almost all acquiring fulfilling jobs.
 To spread his promise beyond East Harlem, Lang established the “I Have a Dream” Foundation in 1986.
-It has provided tuition assistance to more than 15,000 students through 200 affiliates in 29 states.
+It has provided tuition assistance to more than 15,000 students through affiliates across the country.
 Lang’s total gifts to education exceed $150 million.
 His experiences inspired many other philanthropic acts, including financier Paul Tudor Jones’s creation in 1988 of the extraordinarily successful New York City charity known as the Robin Hood Foundation.

 - New York Times report, nytimes.com/1985/10/19/nyregion/about-new-york-one-man-s-gift-college-for-52-in-harlem.html